EVENTS AT GDC CHINA

 Sponsored by: Netease

-After the call for submissions and review period, the 4rd Independent Games Festival China Awards Ceremony was held on November 18, 2012, where 9 submissions from 14 finalists were awarded prizes for the Main IGF and the Student IGF competitions.
+After the call for submissions and review period, the 5th Independent Games Festival China Awards Ceremony, exclusively sponsored by Netease, was held on September 16, 2013, where 9 submissions from 14 finalists were awarded prizes for the Main IGF and the Student IGF competitions.
 The excellent independent developers who emerged from this competition shared the experiences, success stories and failures with other game developers and publishers onsite, and generated more passion and confidence for independent game development.
+They all gained instructions from the senior game developers and sustained attention from the publishers and investors onsite.

 Independent Games Summit

-The Independent Games Summit will be held on Monday, September 17, the third day of GDC China 2013.
+The Independent Games Summit will be held during GDC China 2014.
 The summit seeks to highlight the brightest and the best of indie development, with discussions ranging from indie game distribution methods through game design topics, guerrilla marketing concepts, student indie game discussions, to successful stories of IGF overseas winners.

 Located in GDC Kiosk area at GDC China, the IGF Pavilion will showcase all finalists for this year's competition in playable formats.
 Members of the development team for each IGF finalist are on hand to discuss and demonstrate the game and talk to top game publishers and distributors attending the show.